open-telemetry/opentelemetry-specification/specification/trace/api.md

 Note that [samplers](sdk.md#sampler) can only consider information already present during span creation.
-Any changes done later, including updated span name, cannot be considered for sampling.
+Any changes done later, including updated span name, cannot change their decisions.

 Alternatives for the name update may be late `Span` creation, when Span is started with the explicit timestamp from the past at the moment where the final